Pfinnk/ibucalc/README.md

 # IBUcalc

-IBUcalc provides an easy way to determine the International Bitterness Units (IBU) of your homebrew based on hop additions.
-Record your hop mass, alpha acid %, batch volume, original gravity, and boil time.
+IBUcalc provides a quick way to determine relevant measurements for your homebrew.
+International Bitterness Units (IBU) from any hop additions are derived from your hop mass, alpha acid %, batch volume, original gravity, and boil time of the addition.
 Both imperial and metric functions are available.
+Alcohol By Volume % (ABV%) is derived from original and final gravity measurements.

 # Installation